 This year as I was decorating my home, with the help of friends and hired help, I remembered my friend from the past and how much she looked forward to helping me decorate and all the things that followed.
 The best part is I now remember her in happier times, and it makes me smile.

 I have learned that there are many things we can’t change.
 Her loss was certainly a great tragedy and one I will not forget.
-However, I am blessed with great memories of her and other loved ones that have past on.
-I have a great family, wonderful friends and have much to be thankful for; all worth celebrating.
+However, I am blessed with great memories of her and other loved ones that have passed on.
+I have a great family, wonderful friends and have much to be thankful for, all worth celebrating.

 Of this I know, there will always be things that happen that can derail us.
 It is up to us to not allow that to happen.
 We can choose to live in painful memories or celebrate the ones that can bring us joy and happiness.
 I, for one, choose to summon up the best of my memories and to be happy.

 What are some of your bittersweet memories?
 I would love to hear your stories.

 P.S.: If you enjoyed “Of This I Know,” check out my other stories, recipes and wine recommendations such as, Over The River & Through The Woods, Mom & A Thanksgiving Turkey, Baked Pears in the Microwave and La Merika Pinot Noir 2010.
 Enjoy.

 P.S.
 Take a moment to check out and purchase some of the items I use for the holidays below. 🙂